-Part one of a three-part series on negligent entrustment
+Part one of a four-part series on negligent entrustment

 By Kevin Reilly, Editorial Communications Manager, The CEI Group, Inc.

 Negligent entrustment – two words that keep the experienced fleet manager up at night.
 And yet, there are still fleets, large and small, that are not in a position to defend themselves from this form of liability.